pulumi/docs/reference/serializing-functions.md

 it may be the case that the value `{ a: 1, b: 2}` or `{ a: 3, b: 4}` is serialized depending on the order that things are serialized in.
 As above, it is highly recommended to not mutate values that are captured *especially* in the presence of asynchronously executing code.

-### Customizing the Cloud Lambda produced from a JavaScript function.
+### Customizing the Cloud Lambda Produced from a JavaScript Function

 By default, Pulumi will generate a Cloud Lambda for a given JavaScript function with reasonable defaults for many configurable properties.
 For example, values are picked to define the default roles and permissions for the Lambda, the timeout it should have, how much memory it can use, which version of the Node runtime to use, and so on and so forth.
 If these defaults are not desirable, any or all of them can be overridden by supplying desired values.
 For example: